semroig/ecommerce-api/README.md

 pip install -r requirements.txt
 ```

-The next times, you'll just need to activate it 😉 and run it:
+The next times, you'll just need to activate it 😉 and run the app:

 ```
 source env/bin/activate
 python3 -m uvicorn app.main:app --reload
 ```

-When you are done working with the app, you can deactivate the virtual environment with just running:
+When you are done working on the project, you can deactivate the virtual environment with just running:

 ```
 deactivate